nickmerwin/vanity_slug/README.md

 ### Options

-  * action: route vanity slug will resolve to, "/posts/:id"
+  * action: route vanity slug will resolve to (default: RESTful show route i.e. "/posts/:id")
-  * field_to_slug: which column to use in vanity slug generation
+  * field_to_slug: which column to use in vanity slug generation (default: :name)
-  * slug_field: which column to store generated slug
+  * slug_field: which column to store generated slug (default: :slug)
-  * uniqueness_scope: method or attribute to use as uniqueness check in slug generation
+  * uniqueness_scope: method or attribute to use as uniqueness check in slug generation (default: nil)

 #### Config